Highway Infrastructure Limited Submits SEBI Compliance Certificate for Q4FY26

 *this image is generated using AI for illustrative purposes only.

-Highway infrastructure Limited has announced its decision to withdraw the Letter of Acceptance (LOA) issued by the National Highway Authority of India (NHAI) for operating the Venkatapalem Fee Plaza in Andhra Pradesh.
-The Board of Directors made this decision during their meeting held on March 26, 2026, as disclosed under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Highway Infrastructure Limited has announced receiving a significant contract from the National Highways Authority of India (NHAI) for fee plaza operations in Andhra Pradesh.
+The company disclosed this development through a regulatory filing under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 Parameter Details

-Imposing Authority National Highway Authority of India (NHAI)
+Awarding Authority National Highways Authority of India (NHAI)

 Historical Stock Returns for Highway Infrastructure